oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 ### 4. **Predictive Analytics for Fraud Detection**

 1. **Data Collection**:
-   - Use Azure Event Hubs to capture transactional and behavioral data in real-time from various sources such as online transactions, customer activities, and logs.
+   - Use Xenhey --> Azure Event Hubs to capture transactional and behavioral data in real-time from various sources such as online transactions, customer activities, and logs.
-   - Store the data in Azure Data Lake or Blob Storage for large-scale analytics.
+   - Store the data in Azure Blob Storage for large-scale analytics.

 2. **Data Preparation & Processing**:
    - Use Xenhey to preprocess the data, perform cleansing, and detect anomalies or patterns in transaction history.

 3. **Model Development**:
    - Train machine learning models in Azure Machine Learning using historical fraud data.
-   - Algorithms like Random Forest, Gradient Boosting, and neural networks can be used for predictive fraud analytics.

 4. **Real-Time Fraud Detection**:
    - Deploy real-time fraud detection models on Azure Functions Apps(Xenhey).